Rocco Grimaldi

-Rocco Niccolas Grimaldi (born February 8, 1993) is an American professional ice hockey forward who is currently playing with the Rockford IceHogs of the American Hockey League (AHL).
-Grimaldi was drafted by the Florida Panthers in the second round (33rd overall) of the 2011 National Hockey League Entry Draft.
+Rocco Niccolas Grimaldi (born February 8, 1993) is an American professional ice hockey forward for SKA Saint Petersburg of the Kontinental Hockey League (KHL).
+Grimaldi was drafted in the second round, 33rd overall, by the Florida Panthers in the 2011 NHL entry draft.

 Early life

 At the age of five, Grimaldi started to play roller hockey in California.
 When he was first exposed to the game, he thought it looked more exciting than baseball and basketball.
 In 2005, Grimaldi and some of his family relocated from Rossmoor to Michigan so that he could play against a better level of competition.
 As a youth, he played in the 2004 and 2005 Quebec International Pee-Wee Hockey Tournament with the California Wave minor ice hockey team, and in the 2006 Quebec International Pee-Wee Hockey Tournament with the Detroit Little Caesars team.

 Playing career

 Grimaldi played AAA Hockey for Detroit Little Caesars during the 2008–2009 season, collecting 43 points with 17 goals and 26 assists in 31 games.
 He then played two seasons with the USA Hockey National Team Development Program against junior teams in the United States Hockey League.
 During the 2009–10 season, Grimaldi led the United States Under 17 national team in scoring with 40 points in 36 games.

 During the 2010–11 season, he led Team USA in scoring with 34 goals and 28 assists in 50 games.
 Grimaldi was eligible to be drafted into the National Hockey League (NHL) in 2011.
 Prior to the draft, there were concerns about his size.
 At 5'6", he is smaller than most NHL players.
 Grimaldi is not concerned about his size, and takes the questions about it in stride, "I think it’s fun."
 The 2011–12 Hockey Prospectus ranked Grimaldi as its #36 best hockey prospect noting that he "overcomes his diminutive size with off the chart intangibles and physical ability."

 Grimaldi committed to the University of North Dakota and entered his freshman season for UND in the 2011–12 season.

 On May 7, 2014, Grimaldi signed a three-year entry-level contract with the Florida Panthers.
 In the 2014–15 season, Grimaldi made his professional debut with the Panthers AHL affiliate, the San Antonio Rampage.
 On November 1, 2014, he received his first NHL recall and made his NHL debut with the Panthers in a 2–1 victory over the Philadelphia Flyers the following day.
 He was again called up to the Panthers on November 18, achieving the rare feat of playing two games in one day—a morning matinee with the Rampage, and another with the Panthers that evening (the morning game, coupled with the Panthers playing on the West Coast that evening and thus played three hours later than usual, allowed Grimaldi the time to travel to the second game).